Adios Amigos (Ramones album): Artwork

 The album cover of ¡Adios Amigos!, which features two Allosaurus wearing sombreros, is a digitally altered version of a painting by artist Mark Kostabi, named Enasaurs, which features the dinosaurs wearing yellow witch hats.
 Johnny Ramone added that the dinosaurs were "what we felt like."
 Kostabi's painting was in turn modified from a painting by George Geselschap.

 The back cover shows the band tied and bound before being executed by a firing squad.
 Johnny said that he stipulated that the band not be photographed from the front, reasoning, "I was very protective of how we looked at that point, and some of us looked worse than others."
 He added, "I had asked that they put the name of the record company on the backs of the firing squad executing us, and they wouldn't go with that."

 The sleeping Mexican man seated next to the band is their longtime road manager Monte Melnick.
 Melnick explained, "They'd always have a Mexican sleeping on the floor in the old cowboy movies so they thought it'd be a nice touch.
 Shooting the back cover was a gas.
 A lot of people hate the front though."
 According to Melnick, Marky Ramone loved the album, due to Daniel Rey's production, but thought the cover was "terrible".
 "I can relate to a little bit 'cos I felt like a dinosaur," said Johnny, "but I don't know where they fit in with the Mexican hats and all that."

 Melnick explained that several of the Ramones' later album covers were designed by manager Gary Kurfirst, with no input from the band, due to a dispute over merchandising royalties.
 Kurfirst was an art collector and "would buy the art and stick it on the cover and figured it would increase the value of his painting."

 Reception

 Critical

 ¡Adios Amigos! received mixed to positive reviews and was viewed by many fans as a return to form for the band.
 Evelyn McDonnell of Entertainment Weekly gave the album an "A−", stating, "their blitzkrieg bop not only hasn't aged but is timelier than ever."

-In a retrospective review for All Music, Stephen Thomas Erlewine gave the album two and a half stars out of five, calling it "an admirable way to bow out."
+In a retrospective review for AllMusic, Stephen Thomas Erlewine called it "an admirable way to bow out."
 He added that it recaptured some of the inspiration of Too Tough to Die and was an improvement upon their previous two albums Brain Drain and Mondo Bizarro, but also veered close to self parody.
 Ultimately, he concluded that it "was the right way to call it a day—it rocks and it rolls, and it's not an embarrassment."